 Another option is to cycle northward along the wild west coast of Kunigami, up to the northernmost tip of the island.
 While Yambaru National Park was established in 2016 to promote eco-tourism to this more remote area, Kunigami is still off most tourists’ radars, and offers a unique seaside journey for adventurous cyclists.

 Head north on Route 58, which incorporates a paved sidepath for bicycles and pedestrians, of which you will encounter at most a handful going in either direction.
 Along this scenic, mostly flat road, you will ride past jagged sea walls made of concrete stars, above stage-like steps down to sandy shores, around sharp guard-railed bends, through rocky mountain tunnels, all the way up to the raised coral reefs of Cape Hedo.

 From Cape Hedo, you can see the four rocky peaks of Ashimui, Okinawa’s ancient sacred site.
-Ashimui is part of Daisekirinzan, the Earth’s northernmost tropical karst of eroded limestone, formed by crustal movements in the ocean some 250 million years ago.
+Ashimui, where Daisekirinzan is situated, is the Earth’s northernmost tropical karst of eroded limestone, formed by crustal movements in the ocean some 250 million years ago.

 Wherever and however you choose to travel through the islands, keep in mind that the less populated, more wild region of northern Okinawa offers various secluded retreats and safe activities for a socially distanced workcation or splendid vacation.

 Last updated 2021/12/20